 Although NALP annually publishes the aggregate and average information from all law schools, NALP agrees to keep all graduate-level data and each school's NALP Report private.
 While NALP is bound by confidentiality agreements and cannot release any school-specific data or information, the same is not true for the schools.
 Accordingly, much of the battle for employment data transparency over the past few years has been about convincing schools to make public the employment data they already possess.

 Admissions data, such as entering class LSAT scores, GPAs, and enrollment size, and financial data, such as tuition & fees, indirect expenses, and discounts come mostly from the ABA, which collects the data from the schools on its annual questionnaire.
-We also collected some data directly from schools.
+We also collect some data directly from schools and school websites.

-For the class of 2008 and class of 2009, we only used data from U.S. News because the magazine provided the best publicly available employment information at the time.
+For the class of 2009, we only used data from U.S. News because the magazine provided the best publicly available employment information at the time.